 - 3%+ Balance Transfer Fee: Wells Fargo Platinum offers a 3% introductory balance transfer fee for the first 120 days your account is open.
 Transfers made after that will be subject to a 5% fee.
-But both figures exceed the market-average transfer fee of 2.72%.
+The market-average transfer fee is 3%.

 Other Things to Consider

 - 3% Foreign Fee: You probably aren’t going to make any international transactions with your 0% credit card, so this shouldn’t matter.
 But in case such purchases are in your plans, watch out.
 There are plenty of no foreign transaction fee credit cards to use for international spending.